anchitaaghag/Codon-Optimization-for-Biopharming/README.md

 ### Prerequisites/Dependencies

-What things you need to install the software and how to install them
+Prior to running the  things you need to install the software and how to install them

 ```
 Give examples BLAST+ needs to be installed (what version?)